 Perhaps one of the most ironic tax deductions available is the ability to deduct what you pay to prepare your tax returns.
 Previously the IRS actually allowed numerous individuals to deduct these fees but the Tax Cuts & Jobs Act has now made them exclusive to self-employed workers.
-These fees can include e-filing costs or the amount you pay to a tax preparer and are deducted as a business expense.
+These fees can include e-filing costs or the amount you pay to a tax preparer (or the amount you pay for a service like TurboTax) and are deducted as a business expense.

 Professional organization membership dues

 Another business expense that self-employed individuals may be able to deduct from their taxable income are membership dues paid to professional organizations.
 Eligible organizations may include the likes of trade organizations or chambers of commerce.
 Lest you go thinking that just any kind of club membership will count, The Balance notes that fees paid for such things as airline lounge clubs, country clubs, and the like are not deductible.

 There’s a classic episode of the sitcom Friends in which Joey and Phoebe debate whether or not there’s such a thing as a selfless act.
 Well, in addition to the feel-goods you may receive from volunteering, it turns out you may also be able to claim a tax break.
 Although the time you spend volunteering won’t result in any monetary tax gain, you can deduct any out-of-pocket expenses you may have incurred as a result of your work.
 This could include mileage driven for the charity (or actual gas costs), parking fees, and other incidental costs you might shell out for as part of your participation.
 Of course only non-reimbursed costs can be deducted, so no double dipping.

 Loans you made that weren’t (and won’t be) paid back